Queen Mary of Denmark: Education

 Her native language is English, and she studied French during her secondary education.
 In 2002, she briefly worked as an English tutor in Paris while dating Crown Prince Frederik.
-After moving to Denmark and prior to her marriage, Donaldson studied Danish as a foreign language at Studieskolen in Copenhagen in 2003.
+After moving to Denmark and before her marriage, Mary studied Danish as a foreign language at Studieskolen in Copenhagen in 2003.

 Career

-She worked for Australian and global advertising agencies after graduating in 1995.
+Mary worked for Australian and global advertising agencies after graduating in 1995.
 Upon graduation she moved to Melbourne to work in advertising.
 She became a trainee in marketing and communications with the Melbourne office of DDB Needham, taking a position of account executive.
 In 1996, she was employed by Mojo Partners as an account manager.
 In 1998, six months after her mother's death, she resigned and travelled to America and Europe.
 In Edinburgh, she worked for three months as an account manager with Rapp Collins Worldwide; then, in early 1999, she was appointed as an account director with the international advertising agency Young & Rubicam in Sydney.

-In June 2000, she moved to a smaller Australian agency, Love Branding, working for a short time as the company's first account director.
-However, in the (Australian) spring of 2000 until December 2001, she became sales director and a member of the management team of Belle Property, a real estate firm specialising in luxury property.
-In the first half of 2002 Donaldson taught English at a business school in Paris but, on moving to Denmark permanently, she was employed by Microsoft Business Solutions (5 September 2002 – 24 September 2003) near Copenhagen as a project consultant for business development, communications and marketing.
+In June 2000, Mary moved to a smaller Australian agency, Love Branding, working for a short time as its first account director.
+In the (Australian) spring of 2000, she became sales director and a member of the management team of Belle Property, a real estate firm.
+In the first half of 2002, Mary taught English at a business school in Paris, but upon moving to Denmark permanently, she was employed by Microsoft Business Solutions (5 September 2002 – 24 September 2003) near Copenhagen as a project consultant for business development, communications and marketing.

 Personal life

 Courtship and engagement

-Mary met Crown Prince Frederik of Denmark at the Slip Inn on 16 September 2000 during the 2000 Summer Olympics in Sydney.
-Frederik was at the bar with his brother Prince Joachim, his cousin Prince Nikolaos of Greece and Denmark as well as the then Prince of Asturias and Princess Märtha Louise of Norway.
-The Prince of Asturias knew Mary's flatmate.
+Mary met Crown Prince Frederik of Denmark at the Slip Inn in 2000 during the Summer Olympics in Sydney.
+Frederik was at the bar with his brother Prince Joachim, his cousin Prince Nikolaos of Greece and Denmark, as well as the then Felipe, Prince of Asturias and Princess Märtha Louise of Norway.
+Felipe knew Mary's flatmate.
 Frederik was not identified by her friends as the Crown Prince of Denmark until after they met.
-They conducted a long-distance relationship and Frederik made a number of discreet visits to Australia.
+They conducted a long-distance relationship and Frederik made several discreet visits to Australia.
 On 15 November 2001, the Danish weekly magazine Billed Bladet named Mary as Frederik's girlfriend.
-She then moved from Australia to Denmark in December 2001, while she was working as an English tutor in Paris.
+She moved from Australia to Denmark in December 2001, while she was working as an English tutor in Paris.

 On 24 September 2003, the Danish court announced that Queen Margrethe II intended to give her consent to the marriage at the State Council meeting scheduled for 8 October 2003.
-Frederik had presented Mary with an engagement ring featuring an emerald-cut diamond and two emerald-cut ruby baguettes, which are similar to the colour of Denmark's flag.
+Frederik had presented Mary with an engagement ring featuring an emerald-cut diamond and two emerald-cut ruby baguettes, which are similar to the colour of the Dannebrog.
 The couple became officially engaged on 8 October 2003.

 Marriage and children

-Donaldson and Frederik married on 14 May 2004 in Copenhagen Cathedral, in Copenhagen.
+Mary and Frederik married on 14 May 2004 in Copenhagen Cathedral.
 The couple reportedly spent their honeymoon in Africa.